ssvlabs/SIPs/sips/mev.md

 ### Configuration

-Operators who wish to propose blinded blocks must configure their node to do so, otherwise it would reject blinded blocks and only propose standard locally-built blocks.
+Operators who wish to propose blinded blocks must configure their node to do so, otherwise it would reject QBFT proposals containing blinded blocks and only propose standard blocks.

+Therefore, MEV-averse validators should solely select operators who have disabled blinded proposals, otherwise consensus might be unattainable.

 ### Validator registration